semgrep/semgrep-docs/docs/semgrep-ci.md

 For GitLab CI/CD, in your repository’s `.gitlab-ci.yml` file you can specify rule configurations indented within the variable `INPUT_CONFIG` inside the job that runs Semgrep CI in your pipeline.
 You may specify multiple configurations, each on its own indented line within `INPUT_CONFIG`.
 See this [example GitLab CI/CD configuration](sample-ci-configs.md#gitlab-ci).

-#### Custom rules
+### Custom rules

-[TODO]
+Run custom rules by using  identifier (e.g., `s/susan:named-rule`) in the same manner as done for registry rules and rulesets.

-If no rule configuration is found, Semgrep CI will look for rules specified by configs in the `.semgrep.yml` file in your repository, or load all rules from the `.semgrep/` directory in your repository.
+If no rule configuration is found in a GitHub Action workflow or GitLab CI/CD file, Semgrep CI will look for rules specified by configs in the `.semgrep.yml` file in your repository, or load all rules from the `.semgrep/` directory in your repository.
 If none of these provide a configuration, Semgrep CI will exit with a failing status code.

-### Merge / pull request and branch behavior
+### Merge and pull requests

 For GitHub Actions, to scan only for issues introduced by a branch at pull request time, trigger the Semgrep workflow on a pull request event by adding the following to the Semgrep workflow file: